flq/flq.github.io/markdown/2010/2010-12-19-My-bare-minimum-NDepend-rules-and-how-to-get-them-into-a-new-project.md

 ![Capture](/assets/Capture.png "Capture")

-*   A large type (currently LOC &gt; 400 or IL Instruction&gt; 2500) is most likely doing too much.Doing too much?
+*   A large type (currently LOC &gt; 400 or IL Instruction &gt; 2500) is most likely doing too much.Doing too much?
 It means there are too many reasons why a type may change
 *   A cohesive type is ideally one where all instance fields are used by all methods.
 If we are getting poor cohesion it is again a sign that a type is doing too much.
 *   Outgoing (or efferent) coupling is a metric that states how many other types a type is using.
 Coupling is in general a pretty bad thing.
 While without any coupling obviously nothing happens, excessive coupling does what it also does in nature: It reduces degrees of freedom.
 I n programming those are usually needed for the ability to change code without breaking too much.